syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 ## Allow spacing between search

 While filtering the data in the data source, you can allow the space in the middle of the mention by using the [allowSpaces](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_AllowSpaces) property.
-If the data source does not match with the mentioned element data, the popup will be hidden.
+If the data source does not match with the mentioned element data, the popup will be hidden on the space key press.
+The default value of `allowSpaces` is `false`.

 > By default, the `allowSpaces` property is disabled, and the space ends the mention control search.

-In the following example, `allowSpaces` property is enabled and the filtering waits after the space action.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}